VonKavalier/radioshell/README.md

 ## Tips

 - You don't have to write the complete name of the radio when playing it.
 It's made with a grep so you just need few letters actually :)
 - Commands can be called with only the first letter.
-For example if you want the list, instead of typing `list`, you can only type`l`
+For example if you want the list, instead of typing `list`, you just can type `l`

 ## Other